 We participate in calls within Belmont Forum, which is an international collaboration for funding research into global environmental change.

 The legislation covering the EU’s framework programme for research and innovation, Horizon Europe, states that the programme shall contribute to the Sustainable Development Goals.
-The Swedish Research Council has appointed several experts on Horizon Europe’s programme committees, who take part in and contribute to the work of monitoring the links between the goals in the various work programme calls.
+The Swedish Research Council has appointed several experts on Horizon Europe’s programme committees.
+They contribute to the work of monitoring the links between the goals in the various calls in the work programmes.

 Other joint call collaborations

-Our 2030 Agenda coordinator works on mapping, clarifying and communicating how the Swedish Research Council’s work contributes to the implementation of the 2030 Agenda.
-The work also includes identifying any need for specific activities and initiatives linked to the global goals.
+Our Agenda 2030 coordinator works on mapping, clarifying and communicating how the Swedish Research Council’s work contributes to the implementation of the Agenda 2030.
+The work also includes identifying any need for specific activities and initiatives linked to the Sustainable Development Goals.

 Contact: Lisa Westholm, Lisa.Westholm@vr.se